 During the dry season, which is typically between May and September / October.
 This offers ideal conditions for enjoying the country’s many terrains, from the Andes to Machu Picchu.
 Expect clear skies during the day and cool crisp nights.

-No, a visa isn’t required to enter Peru.
+Your visa needs can change depending on your nationality.
 Check out our handy Visa Guide for all the info you need on visas and other travel requirements around the world.

 • Lightweight clothes - … and layers are key.
 It might be a hot country, but altitudes vary and if you’re going to walk the Inca trail, temperatures can drop drastically.